EtienneCmb/tensorpac/docs/source/methods.rst

 Implemented methods
 ===================

-Starting from fresh data, the first thing that need to be assessed is extracting the phase and the amplitude in several frequency bands.
-There is two ways to doing it :
+Beginning with raw data, the first step to computing PAC is to extract the phase and the amplitude across a range of frequency bands.
+There are two ways to do this :

-* Filter the data in the frequency band, then, use the hilbert transform to pass from the real space, to the complex one.
+* Filter the data in the frequency band, then use the hilbert transform to pass from real to complex space.
 * Convolve your data with a wavelet with a width, corresponding to the desired frequency band.

-Finally, extract the phase and the amplitude from this complex decomposition.
-Once you have both signals, you can compute the PAC which rely on three steps :
+Next we will have to extract the phase and the amplitude from the resultant decomposition.

+Once we have resolved both phase and amplitude signals, we shall derive our PAC value.
+This is done in three steps :

-* **Compute the PAC :**  from the two time series of phase and amplitude, you'll get one value of coupling
+* **Compute the PAC :**  From the two time series of phase and amplitude, this will give us a single coupling value
-* **Compute surogates :** the PAC measure is really sensible to the noise present in the data.
-In addition, filtering could occur artefacts.
-To minimize those effects, we compute surrogates.
-Basically, the surrogates are obtained by changing a little bit either the phase or the amplitude and re-compute the PAC on it.
-This procedure is then repeated 50, 100, 200 or 1000 times to get a reliable distribution.
+* **Compute surogates :** The PAC measure is quite sensitive to noise present in the data.
+In addition, filtering may augment artefacts.
+To minimize these effects, we compute surrogates.
+Surrogates are obtained by altering slightly either the phase or the amplitude and re-computing the PAC.
+This procedure is then repeated over 50, 100, 200 or 1000 permutations to produce a reliable distribution.
-* **Correct the PAC measurement :** once you have the PAC and the distribution of surrogates, you can, for example, substract the mean of the surrogates.
-When you take the mean of a distribution only strong events survive hence, noise and artefacts should be reduced.
+* **Correct the PAC measurement :** Once we have the PAC and the distribution of surrogates, we can subtract the mean of the surrogates.
+By taking the mean of the distribution, we limit our results to those strongest, and mitigate the impact of noise and artefact.

-Across the litterature, a lot of methodologies for those three previous steps have been proposed and compared.
-But, how is it possible to conclude if a PAC pipeline is more efficient rather than an other if those three steps are different?
-Maybe taking the PAC method from one paper, combined with another one might be better?
+The many existing PAC implemenations nearly always propose some variation on these three steps.
+How can we be sure, though, that any particular implemenation will outperform any other?

 Modular philosophy
 ------------------

-To answer to this question, we propose a modular implementation of the phase amplitude coupling which means that you can mix methods.
-On top of that, every calculation is assessed using tensor and parallel computing which should provide fast performances.
+To answer to this question, we've developed a modular implementation allowing users to combine methods from existing PAC implementations in novel ways.
+Until recently, it has been difficult to compare existing and novel combinations of PAC implementations, due to long computation times.
+By leveraging tensor and parallel computing, however, Tensorpac offers new possibilities for determining the optimal PAC implementation for a given data set.

-To pick methods you want, you'll have to define the **idpac** tuple (or list/array) of three digits, each one referring to one of the implemented methods.
+Tensorpac makes combining methods as simple as defining the **idpac** tuple (or list/array) of three digits, each referring to one of the implemented methods.

 Pac methods
 ~~~~~~~~~~~